ivancuric/ag-gatsby/src/pages/rules/index.md

 # Introduction

-This document contains the rules and regulations for the HEMA tournament with longsword and one‑handed blades, called _Neyman Croatia_ _2018_ (short form: _NeCro18_) that is scheduled for August 25th -- 26th 2018 in Zagreb, Croatia, in the following text referred to as the Tournament.
+This document contains the rules and regulations for the HEMA tournament with longsword and one‑handed blades, called _Neyman Croatia 2018_ (short form: _NeCro18_) that is scheduled for August 25th--26th 2018 in Zagreb, Croatia, in the following text referred to as the Tournament.

 The Tournament is organized and hosted by _Ars Gladiatoria_ and